Xangis/MIDIPlayer/README.md

 Build the app by running "Make -f Makefile.linux".
 You may need to edit some path settings if it doesn't see your rtmidi libraries.

+You're probably better off downloading RtMidi from their website rather than using the version available in your Linux distribution's repositories.

 ### OSX